ceels/RSpec-and-Ruby/instructions/00_hello_instructions.md

 0 examples, 0 failures, 1 error occurred outside of examples
 ```

-It 'cannot load such file' because it doesn't exist yet.
+It 'cannot load such file' because the file doesn't exist yet.
 Your first step is to
 make the file '00_hello.rb' in the 'lib' directory.

 Once you have done that run